 UPDATE: This article was originally posted on July 13, 2022.
 It has been updated with new information and tips below.

-While there are many elements involved in crafting your application to your preferred elite MBA program, there is one thing that ties the entire thing together: your goals
+While there are many elements involved in crafting your application to your preferred elite MBA program, there is one thing that ties the entire thing together: your goals.

-They help communicate to the admissions committee the kind of professional you plan to be as a future representative and alumnus of their program.
+That is because your goals serve to justify why you need an MBA from a top B-school.
+Furthermore, they help communicate to the admissions committee the kind of professional you plan to be as a future representative and alumnus of their program.

 To answer those questions effectively, we have compiled our top tips for handling your goals essay below!

-Discussing Goals Tip #1: Include Both Short- and Long-Term Goals
+Tip #1: Include Both Short- and Long-Term Goals

 Unless the question specifically asks otherwise (e.g. only asks for short-term goals), we recommend you always include both your short-term and long-term goals in your goals essay.
 Each of these elements should include your desired role, company/organization (or at least what kind), key actions and achievements, and ideal impact.